TAP: Two-Stage Adaptive Personalization of Multi-Task and Multi-Modal Foundation Models in Federated Learning: LLM Usage

 \section{LLM Usage}

-We employed the GPT-5 version of ChatGPT to assist with improving the wording, rephrasing, and overall readability of the manuscript.
-In addition, it was used as an aid in the creation of tables throughout the manuscript.
-All algorithm development and experimental work were carried out solely by the authors.
+We employed the GPT-5 version of ChatGPT to improve the wording, rephrasing, and overall readability of the manuscript.
+In addition, it was used as an aid in the creation of tables throughout the manuscript and code implementation.
+All scientific ideation was produced entirely by the authors.